yarnabrina/learn-model-context-protocol/README.md

 # Learning Model Context Protocol

-Exploring different features of MCP servers and clients
+This project explores the features and usage of Model Context Protocol (MCP) servers and clients, providing a hands-on learning environment for experimenting with MCP-based tools and workflows.

 ## Documentation